elleish/IBMDS-Final-Project/README.md

-This repository is developed to pass tests and exercises of the IBM Data Science courses.
+This repository is developed for the IBM Data Science course.